lervag/apy/README.md

 * [anki-cli](https://github.com/towercity/anki-cli) is a simple nodejs based command-line interface for Anki.

+* [trrc](https://github.com/Constantin1489/trrc) is a command-line program to add a card to Anki using AnkiConnect API.

 _The Dealbreaker_: I wanted a script that does not require Anki to be running.

 ### Anki::Import - Anki note generation made easy